dennlinger/essir-2019-report/ESSIR19.md

 ## Impressions
 As a PhD student that started just two months ago, ESSIR & FDIA were the perfect place to be in order to get a broad foundation in IR, especially since many universities still do not have dedicated (or mandatory) IR lectures in place.
 Aside from the obvious learning, meeting peers that are in a somewhat similar position helps immensely to start building a network of potential future collaborators and friends.
-Especially facilitated through the symposium's presentations, it became clear what individuals are working on or planning for their future experiments.
+Especially facilitated through the symposium's presentations, it became clear what individuals are working on or planning for their future experiments.<br/>
+That, together